Marlins vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Marlins vs. Padres: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jorge Soler and Rougned Odor hit the field when the Miami Marlins and San Diego Padres meet on Wednesday at LoanDepot park.
+Rougned Odor and Yuli Gurriel will look to continue their recent offensive production when the San Diego Padres and Miami Marlins take the field at LoanDepot park on Thursday, at 1:10 PM ET.

-Oddsmakers list the Padres as -120 moneyline favorites, while giving the underdog Marlins +100 moneyline odds.
-San Diego is the favorite on the run line (-1.5).
-The over/under is 8.5 runs for the contest (with -105 odds to go over and -115 odds on the under).
+Bookmakers list the Padres as -120 favorites on the moneyline, while giving the underdog Marlins +100 moneyline odds.
+San Diego is the run-line favorite (-1.5).
+An 8-run over/under is set for this game.

 Rep your team with officially licensed Marlins gear!
 Head to Fanatics to find jerseys, shirts, and much more.